Website is currently under development. Thank You

-PIL can be a useful tool to secure justice.
-But PIL is often just one part of a larger campaign, and is often not the only tool available to achieve your objectives.
+Legal action can be a useful tool to secure justice.
+But legal action is often just one part of a larger campaign, and is often not the only tool available to achieve your objectives.
+Campaigning can be another powerful and complementary tool to secure justice.

 A campaign is a co-ordinated range of activities dedicated to achieving a common goal.